Early Summer 2019

 My life is really unpredictable right now.

-Our lives are now unpredictable, she was a happy, social spitfire that was ready to conquer the world now there are days where I can barely get her to school, and I have to bribe her to have her best friend over.
-She is so fearful of going out to dinner she has panic attacks.
-She has always wanted to go to Paris and now she won’t even get in the car to go to Boston.
-I now wonder how many other children suffer from PANDAS with all the unexplained anxiety, depression, OCD in children.
-I can see how one may not connect the dots because I questioned myself and I knew.
-We are in limbo waiting to get into a PANDAS clinic, waiting sucks.
+Our lives are now unpredictable.
+She was a happy, social spitfire that was ready to conquer the world, and now there are days where I can barely get her to school, and I have to bribe her to have her best friend over.
+She is so fearful of going out to dinner that she has panic attacks.
+She has always wanted to go to Paris, but now she won’t even get in the car to go to Boston.
+I now wonder how many other children suffer from PANDAS, with all the unexplained anxiety, depression, OCD in children.
+I can see how one may not connect the dots, because I questioned myself and I knew.
+We are in limbo waiting to get into a PANDAS clinic.
+Waiting sucks.

 Our lives have been turned upside down, all from one case of strep.
 I know we will figure it out, because I won’t rest until we do.
 But it’s absolutely heart-wrenching when your child turns to you, afraid, and asks you, “Mommy, am I ever going to feel better?”
 I hide in my room crying for fear of her seeing me.

 There are times you wouldn't believe she's sick, as she runs through the house fighting and laughing with her siblings.
 We are on an emotional roller coaster, waiting for some consistency and normalcy.
 I am learning not to plan anything and to wake up in the morning not knowing what each will bring.

 I have learned from being sick with 2 chronic illnesses and meeting with several clients, mostly women who I would dub “ functioning” sick, that women push through.
 They continue to drive their children to school, walk their dogs, make dinner, be therapists and advocates for/to their children, and many have second jobs outside of the home.
 They appear fine on the outside, yet they are holding on by a thread.